 To make the strawberries, toss them with the sugar, wine and herbs.

 Let them sit for about 15 minutes.
 If they sit for any longer they should be refrigerated.

-Whip the cream just before serving and assemble the shortcakes, serve immediately.
+Whip the cream just before serving and assemble the strawberry shortcake.
+Serve immediately.